When an area goes 'Digital' the existing 'Live'/Gateway service Universal Credit claimants will need to get 'transferred' across.

 - The 'Live'/Gateway service claim is closed down - including any Alternative Payment Arrangements (ie to landlord / twice monthly / split payment) and any Third Party deductions - these need to be manually transferred over to the 'Full'/Digital claim.

-- A rent verification form will be sent to the landlord (assuming the claimant has answered 'yes' to the question 'Do you pay rent for your home' and provided the correct name of their landlord).
+- A rent verification form will be emailed to the landlord (assuming the claimant has answered 'yes' to the question 'Do you pay rent for your home' and provided the correct name of their landlord).
 Where this differs in any way to the information provided by the claimant regarding their rent /service charges - even by just 1p - the claimant will be given a 'to do' on their journal to amend the details they have input.
-If they fail to do this no Housing Costs Element can be included in the award - and in some cases (particularly where the claimant or joint claimant works and has a 'work allowance') no payment of Universal Credit will be made at all.
+If they fail to do this no Housing Costs Element can be included in the award - and in some cases (particularly where the claimant or joint claimant works and has a 'work allowance') no payment of Universal Credit may be made at all.
+(NB where the housing provider has Trusted Partner Status the landlord's statement of the rent amount is accepted).

-- If the claimant does not complete the 'transfer' process, their claim for UC will be closed - and any APA Managed Payment in place will end.
-They can make a new claim - but the APA Managed Payment will need to be re-applied for and there could be a gap in their entitlement (although they could try for a backdate).
-(See below for time limits).
+- If the claimant does not complete the 'transfer' process, after 14 days their UC award will be suspended then after a further 32 days closed - and any APA Managed Payment in place will end.
+They can make a new claim - but the APA Managed Payment will need to be re-applied for and there could be a gap in their entitlement (although they could try for a backdate - but only igf the claimant's circumstances fit the very tight criteria.

 - If the claimant does 'transfer' over to the 'Full'/Digital service any APA Managed Payment should be transferred across (see next bullet point) but will be made on a different payment schedule - click here for more details.